Add an email attachment in Mail on iCloud.com

 Remove an attachment

-In Mail on iCloud.com, in the message window, hold the pointer above the attachment, then click the Remove icon .
+In Mail on iCloud.com, in the message window, tap the attachment, then tap the Remove icon .

 You can only remove an attachment before you send the message.